By Bonnie L. Guggenheim

 One last comment… and particularly in my ring…Do not swing your dog off the table by the lead and the tail.
 You could collapse a trachea or cause other injury.

 Reprinted from The Shih Tzu Bulletin.
-Author Bonnie Guggenheim, Vice President of the American Shih Tzu Club, began breeding Shih Tzu before AKC recognition.
+Author Bonnie Guggenheim, former Vice President of the American Shih Tzu Club, began breeding Shih Tzu before AKC recognition.
 She previously served as Shih Tzu breed columnist for the AKC Gazette and as chair of the ASTC Judges Education Committee.
-She is licensed to judge Shih Tzu and a number of other breeds, including Japanese Chin and Poodles.
+She was licensed to judge Shih Tzu and a number of other breeds, including Japanese Chin and Poodles.